 Alpbach is not an ordinary conference, it is what you make of it.

 With Russia's war of aggression in Ukraine, Europe has changed overnight.
 We have woken up in a new Europe.
-And the big challenges of our time have become even more urgent: Under the general theme The New Europe, this year's event will take place from 21 August to 2 September 2022 to tackle these topics and take Europe to the next level.
+And the big challenges of our time have become even more urgent: Under the general theme The New Europe, this year's event took place from 21 August to 2 September 2022 to tackle these topics and take Europe to the next level.

 At the core of the climate crisis stands a set of opportunities that will allow for systemic change, transformative solutions and innovation.
-We will reflect on how to accelerate the transition towards carbon neutrality through new economic thinking, leadership transformation, the empowerment and engagement of everyone as well as strategic climate finance.
+We reflected on how to accelerate the transition towards carbon neutrality through new economic thinking, leadership transformation, the empowerment and engagement of everyone as well as strategic climate finance.
 Considering currently fast-shifting geopolitical realities in Europe, the interplay of the climate crisis and geopolitics becomes apparent.

 It is about the rise of populism and authoritarian politics, the failure to deliver on the promise of social advancement, the citizens’ loss of trust in representative democracy and – reinforced by the corona pandemic – a deep distrust in established media, institutional science and information channels.
 On the agenda: discussions on open society, better governance, participation and (dis-)information.